nclarius/shell-scripts/window-opening/open-project-in-ide/README.md

-# Open project in IDE
+# Open Project in IDE

 Shell script and instructions to open a source code project in an IDE from the file manager.